Brittwisill History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Brittwisill research.
-Another 182 words (13 lines of text) covering the years 1285, 1329, 1379, 1397, 1460, 1594, 1618 and 1619 are included under the topic Early Brittwisill History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1285, 1329, 1379, 1397, 1460, 1594, 1618 and 1619 are included under the topic Early Brittwisill History in all our PDF Extended History products and printed products wherever possible.

 Brittwisill Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Brittwisill are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Brittwisill include: Birdwhistle, Bertwhistle, Berdwhistle, Birtwisill, Birtwhistle, Birtwisle, Birdwistle, Birdwisle, Birdwistle, Brittwissill, Birktwysell, Brytwesle, Brytwesele, Birtwistell, Birtwessel, Briddestwysill, Briddestwyssle, Burtwisle and many more.

 Early Notables of the Brittwisill family (pre 1700)

 More information is included under the topic Early Brittwisill Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brittwisill family